 Read more about Canopy here.

 Organic Cotton Accelerator (OCA) unites key industry players committed to taking collective action to grow a prosperous organic cotton sector that benefits everyone – from farmer to consumer.
-KappAhl has been part of this network since 2016 and is working to align its conditions for the benefit of organic farmers and organisations involved in the field with organic farming programmes.
+It does this by working for increased transparency, methods for measuring environmental impact and social aspects and new work processes linked to agriculture and purchasing.
+KappAhl has been part of this network since 2016.

 Read more about Organic Cotton Accelerator here.